Hospitals & Asylums

 the Deep Impact Mission intends to

-Tempel 1 was discovered in 1867 by Ernst Tempel.
-The comet has made many
+discovered in 1867 by Ernst Tempel.
+The comet has

-passages through the inner solar system orbiting the Sun every 5.5 years.
-This
+made many passages through the inner solar system orbiting the Sun every 5.5

-makes Tempel 1 a good target to study evo-lutionary change in the mantle, or
+years.
+This makes Tempel 1 a good target to study evo-lutionary change in the mantle, or upper crust.
+Comets

-upper crust.
-Comets are visible for two reasons.
-First, dust driven from a
+are visible for two reasons.
+First, dust driven from a comet's nucleus reflects

-surface.
-The controlled cratering experiment of this mission provides answers
+The controlled cratering experiment of this mission provides answers to these

 Governing the Activities of States on the Moon and Other Celestial Bodies